tramitit/guides/en/portugal/request_for_death_certificate.md

 categories:
 - Portugal
 date: '2024-06-07'
-description: Learn how to get an official death certificate in Portugal detailing the date, location, and cause of death.
-Process, documents needed, and providers included.
+description: Learn the procedure and required documents for obtaining a death certificate in Portugal.
+Find out who needs it and how to apply online.
 draft: false
-meta_title: 'How to Obtain a Death Certificate in Portugal: Complete Guide'
+meta_title: Guide to Obtaining a Death Certificate in Portugal
-title: 'How to Obtain a Death Certificate in Portugal: Complete Guide'
+title: Guide to Obtaining a Death Certificate in Portugal
 translationKey: portugal-request_for_death_certificate
 ---

 ## Description
 ### What is it?